sagemath/trac_to_gh/Issue 5178.md

 # Issue 5178: [with patch; needs review] change LLL_gram to work with Gram matrices with not-necessarily integer entries

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5178

 Original creator: was